 As technology advances, the number of satellites launched into space increases, requiring highly reliable connectors capable of withstanding the harsh environment of space.
-Between extreme temperatures, debris impact, electromagnetic interference (EFI), and radiation, the environment beyond Earth's protective atmosphere presents many risks and challenges.
+Between extreme temperatures, debris impact, electromagnetic interference (EMI), and radiation, the environment beyond Earth's protective atmosphere presents many risks and challenges.
 With these conditions, engineers must take every obstacle into consideration before sending satellites into orbit.

 The Many Applications of Satellites

 Satellites have a multitude of functions in our modern world.
 A prime example is the necessity of satellites for telecommunications and broadcasting.
 As the demand for high-speed communications continues to rise, so does the need for satellites.